All Episodes

 This is the third of three stories about this very subject today.

-Democrat women I know openly wonder if voters can get past Hillary's polarizing politics, her liberal mindset, her love of big government, her desire to raise taxes, but more than that, they fear that not enough American women are prepared to vote for a fellow woman, and that's been my point all along.
+Democrat women I know openly wonder if voters can get past Hillary's polarizing politics, her liberal mindset, her love of big government, her desire to raise taxes.

-As we race toward the selection of our nominees, the media and a Democrat leadership may not want to speculate as to what role bias against a woman or a black may play in the election, but clearly a number of rank and file Democrats want it discussed.
+As we race toward the selection of our nominees, the media and a Democrat leadership may not want to speculate as to what role bias against a woman or a black may play in the election, but clearly a number of rank-and-file Democrats want it discussed.

 More importantly, they want it addressed while they still have a chance to affect the outcome.

-Douglas McKinnon in the Washington Times today.
+Douglas McKennon in the Washington Times today.

 Let's go back to one of the previous stories, and that is the white male vote.

-Okay, there you go.
+Okay, there you go, the white male vote.

 They're worried about this stuff.